Advice for proto Alpinists

 - Self rescue

-As for comparing Scotland to the Alps, well speed is much more important in the alps, and you may take as long on a 1000 metre ace in the alps as you could on a route in the Northern Corries, so not need to adjust your grade accordingly.
-If it takes you an hour to pitch the first pitch of the Walker Spur, when you should be moving together, then you’re not ready, and very often alpine climbing is more like soloing, with a mistake being fatal for both climbers (the skill is often in having some safety back up).
-Fitness and keeping you gear light, timing (starting at 3am, not 9am), understanding conditions in relation to speed and safety (snow conditions at 8am compared to 3pm) are also more important, and avoiding the crowds (people are DANGEROUS).
+As for comparing Scotland to the Alps, well speed is much more important in the alps, and you may take as long on a 1000 metre race in the alps as you could on a route in the Northern Corries, so not need to adjust your grade accordingly.
+If it takes you an hour to pitch the first pitch of the Walker Spur when you should be moving together, then you’re not ready, and very often alpine climbing is more like soloing, with a mistake being fatal for both climbers (the skill is often in having some safety back up).
+Fitness and keeping your gear light, timing (starting at 3 am, not 9 am), understanding conditions in relation to speed and safety (snow conditions at 8 am compared to 3 pm) are also more important and avoiding the crowds (people are DANGEROUS).
 Think about the Frendo Spur, it’s 1200 metres high, a mix of easy rock (up to VS), and moderate snow and ice.
 What’s the longest route you’ve done in the UK?
 Maybe 200 metres?
 Easy ice sounds easy, but it’s not when it’s rotten or bullet hard with a 1000 metre drop below you and your arse is hanging out with thirst and the altitude.
-On the flip side an Alpine hardman may well come unstuck on the Ben, not enough gear or clothes, unable to navigate in a white out, intimidated by the conditions.
-So yes having Scottish climbing experience is great, but still take it easy, as it’s for you to decide what is what for yourself, not for me or anyone else to tell you.
+On the flip side, an Alpine hardman may well come unstuck on the Ben, not enough gear or clothes, unable to navigate in a whiteout, intimidated by the conditions.
+So yes having a Scottish climbing experience is great, but still take it easy, as it’s for you to decide what is what for yourself, not for me or anyone else to tell you.

 So take it easy and never forget Edward Whymper words, as good today as they were over a hundred years ago: